 Please enable JavaScript to view this site.

 The captured image contains a model-dependent timestamp for the image acquisition time.
-This timestamp is generated in the camera and is specified in nanoseconds.
+This timestamp is the buffer timestamp.
+The timestamp is generated in the camera and specified in nanoseconds.
 The timestamp starts at 0 at camera startup.
 Use TimestampReset to reset the camera timestamp.

 For the following models, the timestamp is always identical to the time of the "ReadOutStart":